awsdocs/aws-private-ca-user-guide/doc_source/PcaTerms.md

 A certificate authority \(CA\) certificate affirms the identity of the CA and binds it to the public key that is contained in the certificate\.

-You can use ACM Private CA to create a private root CA or a private subordinate CA, each backed by a CA certificate\.
+You can use AWS Private CA to create a private root CA or a private subordinate CA, each backed by a CA certificate\.
 Subordinate CA certificates are signed by another CA certificate higher in a chain of trust\.
 But in the case of a root CA, the certificate is self\-signed\.
 You can also establish an external root authority \(hosted on premises, for example\)\.
-You can then use your root authority to sign a subordinate root CA certificate hosted by ACM Private CA\.
+You can then use your root authority to sign a subordinate root CA certificate hosted by AWS Private CA\.

-The following example shows the typical fields contained in an ACM Private CA X\.509 CA certificate\.
+The following example shows the typical fields contained in an AWS Private CA X\.509 CA certificate\.
 Note that for a CA certificate, the `CA:` value in the `Basic Constraints` field is set to `TRUE`\.

 ```
 Certificate: